 Since this has not yet happened, we live in between these two events, a time referred to as, ‘“the last days”’(Acts 2:17, 2 Peter 3:3).
 These days, Joel and Peter insist, are characterized by an outpouring of God’s Holy Spirit.

 It’s not that God’s Spirit wasn’t active in people before.
-We’ve already noted that Joel and the other Old Testament prophets were moved to speak by the Holy Spirit.
-God’s Holy Spirit was also on others in old covenant times, like Moses and David, mainly the key leaders.
+As already noted, Joel and the other Old Testament prophets were moved to speak by the Holy Spirit.
+God’s Holy Spirit was on others in old covenant times as well, like Moses and David, mainly the key leaders.
 What changed at Pentecost was the breadth of people affected, as Moses had longed for, ‘“I wish that all Yahweh’s people were prophets, that Yahweh would put his Spirit on them”’(Numbers 11:29), and the prophets had predicted, ‘“I will pour out my Spirit on all… sons… daughters… old… young… also on the servants and on the handmaids”’(Joel 2:28-29), ‘Behold, the days come, says Yahweh, that I will make a new covenant… I will put my law in their inward parts, and in their heart will I write it… they shall all know me, from their least to their greatest’(Jeremiah 31:31-34).

 So, this new covenant age of the Holy Spirit is characterized by all of God’s people knowing Him and being moved to love Him and follow His ways from the heart.
 Our very ability to even ‘get’ this comes from the Holy Spirit, as Paul explained ‘we received… the Spirit which is from God, that we might know the things that were freely given to us by God… which the Holy Spirit teaches… they are spiritually discerned’(1 Corinthians 2:12-14).